TomasS666/browser-technologies-1920/README.md

 ### Tested browsers
 ## Chrome

-## Edge
+Chrome works like expected.
+I developed the most here in the first place, so it works here solid.
+Besides the bugs that I haven't figured out myself yet of course.

 ## Firefox
+Firefox works pretty solid.
+No problems.
 ## IE11-9
 ### IE5
 On IE5 it works, in theory.
 It doesn't show a live preview and on the end result the text is misplaced.
 I tried to write text on an image server sided.
 With the help of a package named JIMP.
 More about that over ![#]

 ### IE9
-On IE9 the functionality works so far that it should enable the user to make the shirt, although the live preview doesn't work due to .addEventListener
+On IE9 the functionality works so far that it should enable the user to make the shirt Only the formaction doesn't seem to work.
+So when the user would click on the "Go to next step" it would actually submit the form already.
+That's not very nice.
+There was a fix, but clashes with something else I wrote.

 ### IE10
 In IE10 the dataset didn't work.
 When you apply data- attributes on your markup, for instance: (data-step=0), you can acces them by the following notation: ```Node.dataset.step```.
 This broke in IE10 though, so I'm getting the attribute the oldschool way by retrieving the value by getAttribute("data-step").